ChinYikMing/process_promise_tracer_test/camera_frame_capture/README.md

 ## For MJPEG format:

-* make jpeg, compile the program with mjpeg format
+* make mjpeg, compile the program with mjpeg format

 * ./frame-capture, capture 10 raw frames from camera, ./frame-capture -c [frame_cnt] can change the frames count